Understanding And Optimizing Your Search Bar

 Summary

 The search bar is a versatile tool for finding assets, collections, guides, chapters, and pages within your portal.
-Optimizing your search bar allows for maximum efficiency, and customized portal searches.
-Bynder's search option is boolean search by default, but you can request sticky search by contacting Customer Support.
+Optimizing your search bar allows for maximum efficiency and customized portal searches.
+Bynder's search option is a Boolean search by default, but you can request sticky search by contacting Customer Support.

 This feature/solution is enable-able by any Bynder portal user.